Chap 5 – Is There A Personality Type Predisposed to Slower Trauma Recovery?

 And B for “blessed”

 Type A and Type B have their own ways of thinking that typically remain throughout life until a significant life-changing event, happens.
-A’s tend to be a bit hyper, perfectionists, stressed easily, whilst B’s tend to be the calmer, quietly assertive types.
+A’s tend to be a bit hyper, perfectionists, stressed easily, whilst B’s tend to be the calmer, quietly assertive types, high achievers.

 The thinking process is different for each type too.